Owning an electric car

 Electric cars may increase your home's electricity bill

 When you charge an electric car at home, you may see an increase in your monthly electricity bill.
 Some customers notice that home charging pushes them past our Tier 1 600 kilowatt hour (kWh) limit into the higher priced Tier 2.
-Our current rate schedule charges about 10 cents per kilowatt hour (kWh) for the first 600 kWh consumed by your household.
-Once you exceed that limit, the kWh rate increases to about 12 cents in Tier 2 for any additional kWh used.
-An electric car can drive about 3 miles on each kWh of electricity used, or about 4 cents per mile.
+Our current rate schedule charges about 9 cents per kWh for the first 600 kWh consumed by your household.
+Once you exceed that limit, the kWh rate increases to about 11 cents in Tier 2 for any additional kWh used.
+An electric car can drive about 3 miles on each kWh of electricity used, or around 3 cents per mile.
 Compare that to the price of a gallon of gas, which is over 10 cents per mile!

 PSE is investigating different electric car charging options for our customers.
 For more info, or general questions about our rate schedules, please talk with one our Energy Advisors.